 Should I get a portable generator for my RV?
 RV generators are going to be your best choice for reliable energy.
 A portable generator can provide a fair amount of energy for you, but that energy is rarely as large as what a built-in generator can provide.
 Check the energy expenditure of your RV, if a portable generator works, then great; otherwise see what other built-in options you have.

 Do all travel trailers have generators?
 Not all travel trailers have generators.
-Generators are sometimes built-in and other times you will need to provide for yourself.
-Make sure you check before you buy an RV whether they have a generator, where the generator is, and what size and type it is.
-That way you won’t be surprised by any generator mix-ups.
+Generators are sometimes built-in and other times you will need to provide a portable generator.

 Is it bad to leave my RV plugged in all the time?
 It won’t be an issue for any of your appliances, but it will slowly drain the electrolyte levels of your RVs battery.
 As such leaving it plugged in for extended periods of time will harm the battery’s maximum capacity more than letting the trailer sit would.